sourcegraph/handbook/content/departments/cloud/technical-docs/v2.0/break_glass_process.md

 mi2 generate -e $ENVIRONMENT --domain $DOMAIN --slug $SLUG
 ```

-This will configure the TFC workspaces to the [CLI-driven] model and permit human operator to execute terraform locally.
+This will configure the TFC workspaces to the [CLI-driven] model and permit a human operator to execute terraform locally:

 ```sh
 cd environments/$ENVIRONMENT/deployments/$INSTANCE_ID/terraform/stacks/tfc